 The species specific name "brongersmai" was given in honor of Dutch herpetologist Leo Brongersma.

 The blood python feeds mainly on small mammals, rodents like rats but also birds.
 These stealthy snakes, strike suddenly from concealment, seizing the prey and killing it by constriction.

-The blood python becomes sexually active at 2 to 4 years of age and a lengths of 3 to 5 feet.
+The blood python becomes sexually active at 2 to 4 years of age and a length of 3 to 5 feet.

 Conservation / Threats

 The blood python is listed as Least Concern species by the IUCN.
-This is due to the species increasing population and and wide distribution, it is found in protected areas but also capable of thriving in human modified habitats.
+This is due to the species increasing population and wide distribution, it is found in protected areas but also capable of thriving in human-modified habitats.

 Did You Know?